 The Evidence & Analytics group supports external collaborators dedicated to forming Networked Improvement Communities (NICs) and other organized efforts (e.g., research-practice-partnerships) to address important issues in education by leveraging data to make improvement on them.
 These improvement enterprises are often engaged in creating and enacting measurement systems that can help their communities learn their way into higher levels of performance.
 The Evidence & Analytics Associate will be responsible for building the capacity of these groups and contribute to an emerging field of improvement analytics in the education sector.

 The Evidence & Analytics Associate will also work with survey data that examines the health of improvement partnerships and networks.
 S/he will lead efforts to optimize the survey, analyze survey results (including, potentially, using social-network analysis), and share findings with network members.

 The Evidence & Analytics Associate will support the growing body of work related to Evidence for Improvement.
 Projects vary in nature, but have included qualitative developmental evaluation studies, creation and execution of professional development workshops to help leaders and analysts understand the mindset and tasks needed to improve successfully, and the development of theoretical frameworks to guide such work.

 The specific work activities of the Evidence & Analytics Associate will vary depending upon the needs of each network.
-By way of example, they may include, but are not limited to:
+By way of example, they may include, but are not be limited to: